Dobby233Liu/download-mingw/README.md

 See [action.yml](action.yml)

 # EXTRA: why is `choco` sour for me
 Because it is slow.
 SO, SOOOO SLOOOOOOOW.
 Even just downloading a f\*\*king `mingw` takes about 5 mins in Github Actions' hosted runner.
 I wonder WTF it's even doing in "the pre-warming phase".
 Also, caches doesn't work for me, and what it downloads for `mingw` is not multi-arch.
 It's hard to bear with it.
 I have no choice.
 So for the f\*\*k's sake I made this.
 A whooping 20s, then everything just works.
-Fits all of my needs, with zero further pain.
-Here you go.
+It fits all of my needs just right, with zero further pain.
+That's it.